Tuannguyen2008/Build-a-Gantt-Chart/README.md

 ## Dependencies
 To run this code, you'll need:
 - Python (version 3.7 or higher)
+- Matplotlib - for creating the plot and visualizations.
+- Mplcursors - for adding interactive tooltips.
-- Pandas for data manipulation
+- Pandas - for loading and handling the dataset.
-- Plotly for data visualization

 ## Installation
 To install pandas
 - pip install pandas

+To install Mplcursors
+- pip install pandas matplotlib mplcursors

-To install plotly
+To install Maplotlib
-- pip install plotly
+- pip install matplotlib

 ## Run the project
 1. Clone the project to your working directory, or download the project directly.